 Last month, I switched things up.
 Instead of considering posting any net worth updates to share any financial progress I figured I’d write about my projected dividend income for the year.

-As mentioned last month, our plan is not to work for the man for the next 30 years.
+As mentioned last month, our plan is not to work for the man per se for the next 30 years.
 Job satisfaction is moderate for both my wife and I but we’d much rather choose when and how we work.
-Don’t you?

-Passive income is our key vehicle to becoming financially independent; done by owning, holding and hopefully never selling dividend-paying stocks.
+Passive income is our key vehicle to becoming financially independent; done by owning, holding and hopefully never selling most dividend-paying stocks in our portfolio.

 At the time of this post, I’ve now calculated we’re on pace to earn almost $4,200 in dividend income this year.
 I said, on pace, because I thought our dividend income would increase between now and the end of the year with our participation in DRIPs.